 ILLNESS AND INJURY.
 Students who become ill and injured should go to the Health Center.
-Any emergencies should be reported to a Resident Assistant(RAs), Resident Director (RDs), staff member or public safety officer.
+Any emergencies should be reported to a Resident Assistant(RAs), Resident Director(RDs), staff member or public safety officer.

 LOSSES AND THEFTS.
-The College assumes no responsibility for money or other items lost or stolen from students' rooms, storage areas, common areas, etc. However all losses and thefts should be reported to Public Safety and the Office of Student Services.
+The College assumes no responsibility for money or other items lost or stolen from students' rooms, storage areas, common areas, etc. However, all losses and thefts should be reported to Public Safety and the Office of Student Services.

 MAINTENANCE AND HOUSEKEEPING.
 Maintenance and housekeeping in the residence halls are performed by staff members from the Office of Student Services.
 The College depends on students to be aware of any damage or situation that warrants attention, and to communicate that as soon as possible by reporting the problem to a residence hall staff member.
-If a staff member is not available, students may call the Office of Student Services at ext.
-8373 during business hours and the Office of Public Safety at ext.
-8344 after hours and/or on the weekend.
+Prompt reporting of maintenance needs to your Resident Assistant and/or the Office of Student Services will make a timely response possible.
+Any problems of heating, air conditioning, or lighting in the residence halls should be reported If a staff member is not available, students may call the Office of Student Services at 864.488.8373 during business hours and the Office of Public Safety at 864.488.8344 after hours and/or on the weekend.